MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVProfile.md

 PS C:\> Set-NetFirewallHyperVProfile -Name '{9E288F02-CE00-4D9E-BE2B-14CE463B0298}' -Profile Public -Enabled True
 ```

-This configures the Enabled setting on the Public profile for all Hyper-V firewall ports created by the Hyper-V firewall VM creator specified.
+This example configures the Enabled setting on the Public profile for all Hyper-V firewall ports created by the Hyper-V firewall VM creator specified.

 ## PARAMETERS